platform-experience/serviceportal-widget-library/pe-business-impact/README.md

 Use the following options to configure the widget:

-1. **incident**: Provide an incident's sys_id and data in the widget will display based on related records.
+1. **alert**: Provide an anomaly alert's sys_id and data in the widget will display based on related records.

 1. **titleIconClasses**: Provide a set of Font Awesome css classes for an icon to display next to the title.
 Defaults to `'fa fa-bolt'`.

 ## Displayed Data

-The provided incident sys_id determines what is displayed in the widget.
-The services shown and number of users are counted from the business service associated with the incident and any *directly* dependent business services, and their user groups.
+The provided anomaly alert sys_id determines what is displayed in the widget.
+The services shown and number of users are counted from the business service associated with the alert and any dependent business services, and their user groups.

 Revenue information is currently faked, and would need to be coordinated with an appropriate record attribute to be accurate.